Shiba nukkuu olohuoneen matolla

 Sense of security:

-Cushion and sleeping pad:
+Padding and sleeping surface:

 Laboni orthopedic beds represent quality and design: they are Swiss-designed and take into account both the dog's comfort and stylish appearance.
-For example, the Laboni Ortho Smooth orthopedic dog bed is a plush, modern bed with a durable fabric cover and an innovative gel foam interior.
+For example, the Laboni Ortho Smooth orthopedic dog bed is a plush, modern bed with a durable fabric cover and innovative gel foam inside.
 The collection offers different sizes, so you can find a suitable option for both a small terrier and a larger breed.

 Consider the size and shape of the bed

-Side position (Side sleeper):
+Side sleeper (Side sleeper):

-Sphinx or Lion Boy Pose (Lion pose)
+Sphinx or lion boy position (Lion pose)

 Superman position (sploot)